frankvielma/timet/README.md

 - **Block Time Plot:** Visualizes the distribution of tracked time across a specified range of dates.
 Each column represents the amount of time tracked during a specific hour, with a header showing the hours and a row for each date displaying the time blocks for each hour.
 - **Tag Distribution Plot:** Illustrates the proportion of total tracked time allocated to each tag, showing the relative contribution of each tag to the overall time tracked.
 - **Detailed Statistics:** Displays detailed statistics for each tag, including total duration, average duration, and standard deviation.
+- **iCalendar Export:** Easily export your time tracking data to iCalendar format for integration with calendar applications.

 **Examples:**